Placeholders and wildcards

 The amount of checking may seem pedantic right now, but as the workflow gains more steps this will become very useful to us indeed.

-Adding a second rule
+Adding a rule for filtering the reads

 Here is a command that will trim and filter low quality reads from a FASTQ file.